hartery5/FiltrationEfficiency/README.md

 # FiltrationEfficiency
-Estimates the filtration efficiency spectrum of idealized fibrous filters.
+This interactive graph estimates the filtration efficiency spectrum of idealized fibrous filters.
+The goal of the experiment is to "design" a respirator which is both efficient (total filtration efficiency greater than 95%) but still breathable (pressure drop smaller than 343 Pa).

 [Check it out!](https://hartery5.github.io/FiltrationEfficiency/)